jlangr/ccode2/continuous-design.md

 export const allValues = () => Object.values(data)
 ```

-# When Else do We Design?
+# When Else Do We Design?

 With a continuous design mentality, we seek to keep costs low by reviewing our code's adherence to the four C's, a collection of code criteria that we can continuously consult.
 When do we do that?
 Why, continuously of course, or at least continually.

-But design isn't only a consideration for when we're writing production code.
-It's a... um... continuous effort throughout the lifetime of our projects and products.
+But we don't only consider design when we're writing production code.
+It's a part of every virtually step of software development.

 ## Up-Front Design